ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 instance mathReceiver
 ```

-!!! note
+> [!NOTE]
-    This step highlights the importance of capitalization.
+> This step highlights the importance of capitalization.
 The easiest way to differentiate between the component definition and instance is the capitalization.

 ### Explanation